psychoinformatics-de/ipsy-docs/source/internal/data_center/flatbed.rst

 it only loses data that hasn't yet been flushed.
 We don't host VMs, can regenerate most data, and have backups for everything else.

+NUT
+===
+Flatbed monitors both UPSs and shares the info to the network.
+Medusa polls this info.
+For more info, read the `power docs <../power>`_.

 Non-Debian Modifications/Installations
 ======================================
-ZFS comes from the ZFSonLinux repo.
+* ZFS comes from the ZFSonLinux repo.
+* NUT comes from the unstable repository (need >=2.7.1 to avoid a bug with the Eaton UPS).